Load from Spark Dataframe

 The connector has a built-in logger based on java.util.logging.
 To activate it, set the option log.level to 2, which enables info-level logging.

-Please refer to Common Options to learn more about log.level and log.path options.
+Please refer to Common Options to learn more about log.level and log.file options.

 Spark Logger